neuralmagic/deepsparse/docs/user-guide/deepsparse-pipelines.md

 ## Supported Use Cases

 Pipelines support many CV and NLP use cases out of the box.
-Check out the use case pages for more details on task-specific APIs.
+Check out the [use case page](../use-cases) for more details on task-specific APIs.

-**Computer Vision**:
-- Image Classification: `task="image_classification"`
-- Object Detection: `task="yolo"`
-- Instance Segmentation: `task="yolact"`

-**Natural Language Processing**:
-- Embedding Extraction:`task="transformers_embedding_extraction"`
-- Text Classification: `task="text-classification"`
-- Zero Shot Text Classification: `task="zero-shot-text-classification"`
-- Sentiment Analysis: `task="sentiment-analysis"`
-- Token Classification: `task="token-classification"`
-- Question Answering: `task="question-answering"`

 ## Custom Use Case

-Beyond officially supported use cases, Pipelines can be extended to additional tasks via the `CustomTaskPipeline`.
+Beyond officially supported tasks, Pipelines can be extended to additional tasks via the `CustomTaskPipeline`.

 `CustomTaskPipelines` are passed the following arguments:
 - `model_path` - a SparseZoo stub or path to a local ONNX file